The history of Munich Airport

 It was not until 1900 that the first flight attempts by aviation pioneers began in Munich-Puchheim.

-From 1909, Oberwiesenfeld was also used by the Royal Bavarian Army for flying airships and balloons.
-On April 2, 1909, Count Zeppelin's first airship landed there, the "Reich Military Airship SM Zeppelin I".
+From 1909 the Oberwiesenfeld was also used by the Royal Bavarian Army for aviation with airships and balloons.
+On April 2, 1909, the first airship of Count Zeppelin landed there, the "Reichsmilitary airship SM Zeppelin I".

 1912: Munich military aviation begins